Information for Students Who Have Completed a Study Abroad Program

 Check out this handbook that provides information to students who have returned from their study abroad experience.
 Find information on academics, including transfer credit and course approvals as well as tips on how to internationalize your future academic and professional career.
 This guidebook also provides helpful information about additional International Opportunities as well as Re-Entry Cultural Adjustment.
 Returning Student Handbook 2013-2014

 If you would like to share with the Loyola community something about what you experienced while abroad, or if you’d simply like to reflect on what you learned during your time overseas, the Office for International Programs would like to hear from you.
-We are offering Beck's Bookstore gift certificates to any student who turns in a study abroad testimonial that meets our basic requirements. for further details.
+Please email your testimonial to firstname.lastname@example.org.

 Loyola students complete research projects abroad every year.
 Some of the most popular research focused opportunities are through SIT and the Ricci Scholars program.
 Conducting research abroad is a unique way to investigate a particular field of interest more in-depth by being in a cross-cultural setting while collecting data and observing the context in which it was recorded.
 Completing such projects gives students a competitive edge upon graduation by enhancing resumes with valuable hands-on learning and training.
 Here are some research projects from past students.